dhis2-metadata/IDS_MPOX/docs/mpox_agg-design.md

 - **A Tracker for the Case Investigation Form (CIF)**

 > **Note:**
-> **The metadata packages are built as stand-alone modules**, while the examples available in the Mpox [Demo](https://metadata.dev.dhis2.org/mpox) are shown as embedded in the IDS and in the Case-based surveillance (CBS) standard toolkits.
+> **The metadata packages are built as stand-alone modules**.
 The concept of maintaining this as a stand-alone module is intended to streamline its adoption, recognizing that full integration of the standard toolkits may have not been fully realized in many implementations.
 By offering a more focused and simplified module, it becomes easier for stakeholders to adopt without the need for complex systems overhaul or integration.
 This modular approach allows for gradual uptake while ensuring that essential elements of the toolkit are implemented effectively, even in environments where the broader IDS and CBS systems may not yet be fully established.

 ### Aggregate IDS Mpox Design